OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 | 2 | Adiantamento | /unarranged-accounts-overdraft/* | ICP WEB SSL | Required |
 | 2 | Direitos   Creditórios | /invoice-financings/* | ICP WEB SSL | Required |
 | 3 | Pagamentos | /payments/* | ICP WEB SSL | Required |

-_(**)_ this endpoint shall not be published to TTPs, but if publishing this endpoint is required to deal with an special use case (**which is not mandatory nor recommended for security reasons**), it shall be made using ICP WEB SSL and  require MTLS authentication.